Qualification: BA (Hons)

 This module builds upon the work undertaken at Level 4 and further develops the skill base of the creative practitioner in acting, singing, dance, music, movement and voice, in relation to both self and others.

-Across Level 5 students will study practical skills in studio based group classes and undertake extensive observations of teaching and rehearsal practice within GSA.
+Across Level 5 students will study practical skills in studio-based group classes and undertake extensive observations of teaching and rehearsal practice within GSA.
 Students will encounter, explore and research the application and integration of core technical skills through the lens of the facilitator.

 This module continues a process of the individual understanding how they relate to the world and those around them through the facilitation of the core acting fundamentals that underpin the programme.
-Students will engage with both the practice and facilitation of music, voice and singing and undertake dance and movement training designed to support the creative processes that sustain rehearsals and performances.
-Students will be guided to utlise a journal to document and reflect upon their learning journey.
+Students will engage with the practice and facilitation of music, voice and singing and undertake dance and movement training designed to support the creative processes that sustain rehearsals and performances.
+Students will be guided to utilise a journal to document and reflect upon their learning journey.

 Work is developed via critical reflection of existing practitioners and companies, examining practice through the lens of both creator and audience.
 The work in progress is shared with peers in a safe and enabling practical performance setting.